 2. Long Winter Nights

-SAD or Seasonal Affective Disorder happens when lack of sunlight during winter months affects your mood, leading you into depression.
-There is special light therapy for treatment of SAD.
+SAD or Seasonal Affective Disorder happens when a lack of sunlight during winter months affects your mood, leading you into depression.
+There is special light therapy for the treatment of SAD.

 3. Living alone

 Depression has many factors and living alone is one potential cause that may increase the risk of becoming depressed.